“Here is the place for health”

 Mainstream general practices and health organisations can refer eligible ATSI clients in to the relevant programs being delivered through Nidjalla Waangan Mia.
 Please ring for enquiries.

-- Kim Wilkinson: Community Development/Family Support/Indigenous Health Program Officer
+- Kim Wilkinson: Indigenous Health Project Officer (IHPO)

 - Natalie Newman: Practice Nurse